alanorth/go-away/README.md

 In addition to the common PASS / CHALLENGE / DENY rules, we offer CHECK and POISON.

-CHECK allows the client to be challenged but continue matching rules after these.
+CHECK allows the client to be challenged but continue matching rules after these, for example, chaining a list of challenges that must be passed.
+For example, you could use this to implement browser in checks without explicitly allowing all requests, and later deferring to a secondary check/challenge.

 POISON sends defined responses to bad clients that will annoy them.
+This must be configured by the operator, some networks have been seen to only stop when served back this output.
+Currently, an HTML payload exists that uncompressed to about one GiB of nonsense DOM.
+You could use this to send garbage for would-be training data.

 ### Multiple challenge matching